ActuallyAdvanced/AHDA/README.md

 ## Installation Guide 🛠️

 1. **Set Up the Server**:
-   Follow the [Server Installation Guide](https://github.com/ActuallyAdvanced/AHDA/blob/main/Documentation/install_server.MD) for detailed steps.
+   Simply execute the start-server.bat or start-server.sh

 2. **Set Up the Client**:
-   Complete the [Client Installation Guide](https://github.com/ActuallyAdvanced/AHDA/blob/main/Documentation/install_client.MD) to get the client running.
+   Simply execute the start-client.bat or start-client.sh

 ---

 ## Stay Tuned 🔮
 We’re thrilled to launch AHDA in late 2024!
-Sign up for [**beta testing**](https://id2zv8k28gx.typeform.com/to/sbPF017g) and stay connected for exciting updates.
+Join our Discord for updates and beta testing.

 ---